DataDog/dd-trace-dotnet/tracer/samples/RabbitMQ.DistributedTracing/README.md

 # RabbitMQ Instrumentation
-Currently, the .NET Tracer does not have out-of-the-box automatic instrumentation for the RabbitMQ .NET SDK.
-This means if your .NET application publishes/consumes a RabbitMQ message and you would like to propagate/consume the Datadog trace context, you must do so manually by adding/removing the Datadog headers.
-This sample follows the ["Hello World" C# tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html) provided by RabbitMQ and modifies it in the following ways:

-1. The sender begins a Datadog trace before publishing a message
-1. The sender injects the trace context into the published message before sending
-1. The receiver extracts the trace context from the consumed message
-1. The receiver starts a new Datadog trace that is now properly connected to the original trace
+Currently, the .NET Tracer does have out-of-the-box automatic instrumentation for the RabbitMQ .NET SDK which means you should automatically get producer and consumer spans in your traces.
+That said, depending on how you consume the message locally, consumer children could be disconnected from the consumer span.
+This can happen for instance when you (or the library you use) consume the messages in a loop filling a local queue that your code would dequeue.
+In that case, we provide an API to manually extract the distributed context for you to pass to the child span.
 ## Setup
 ### Application setup
 This sample contains two .NET Core applications: `Send` and `Receive`.
 Open two terminals.
 First, run the consumer: